JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/import-export.md

 Importing neurons from SWC files is basically the same as exporting, in reverse.
 Again, the HortaCloud procedure involves an intermediate location.

-If you've been using the Janelia `2021-03-17` sample for your test, you can download a test neuron to import here.
+If you've been using the Janelia `2021-03-17` sample for your test, you can [download a test neuron to import](..//images-import-export/test-neuron.swc) (right-click and download the linked file).
 If you don't have access to the Janelia sample we're using in these tutorials, you can test importing a neuron into your own sample and workspace by simply exporting any neuron (as in the previous section), deleting the neuron using the "-" button under the neuron list, and then reimporting the same neuron.

 To import a traced neuron:

 1. Open a workspace that corresponds to the same sample the neuron was exported from.
 In other words, the exported neuron's SWC file must be using the same coordinate system and same scale as the target sample.
 If not, the imported neuron will not lie on top of the neuron signal in the images.
+In many cases, it will be imported somewhere in space far from the brain imagery.
 2. (HortaCloud only) Upload the SWC file to AppStream.
 Click the "My Files" icon on the AppStream toolbar (third from left).
 Click "Temporary Files".
 You can drag files directly to this dialog box, and they will be uploaded.
 Alternately, click "Upload files" and choose the files from the file dialog that opens.

-(screenshot)

 3. In Horta, click the gear menu under the workspace information area, above the neuron list.
 Choose "Import SWC file as separate neurons".
 4. Desktop users may choose any neuron on their hard disk at this point.
 HortaCloud users should again navigate to the "Temporary Files" area by using the drop-down menu called "Look in" at the top.
 Either way, choose a neuron SWC file and then click "Open".
 5. The "Background Tasks" window will again open, and the neuron will appear in the neurons list, and in the 2D or 3D views, if you have them open.

-(screenshot or two)
+Once the neuron has loaded, it will be visible in the 3D view, the 2D view (if it's open), and the neuron list.
+If you select the test neuron in the neuron list, you'll see a large number of branch points and endpoints in the annotation list.

+{{< imglink src="../images-import-export/test-neuron-import.png" link="../images-import-export/test-neuron-import.png" alt="imported test neuron" >}}